Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused unit individual upgrades to not be saved properly in saved games.
 - Added Goblin Transport ship (graphics by Jinn).
 - Goblin Gliders are now mechanical units.
+- Dwarven Pathfinders can now upgrade to Gryphon Riders when leveling up.

 * Upgrades
 - Added goblin Broad Sword and Long Sword upgrades (icons by Jinn).